MikeRogers0/MikeRogersIO/src/_videos/2021-04-03-introduction-to-docker-compose-for-ruby-on-rails.md

 layout: video
 title: Introduction to Docker-Compose (For Ruby on Rails)
 id: VvLYIMOlM3Y
-published_at: '2021-04-03T19:41:14+00:00'
+published_at: '2021-04-03T19:33:56Z'
+---
----Lets dive into how to use Docker-Compose to orchestrate a Ruby on Rails application.
+Lets dive into how to use Docker-Compose to orchestrate a Ruby on Rails application.

 # Sources